 Let’s us discuss in this post a few confusing but evergreen concepts in economics related to the currency market.
 We shall see in this article, the difference between Rupee Devaluation and Rupee Depreciation.
 Let’s also trace the value of Indian rupee with respect to US dollar from 1947 and see how a fall in rupee value affects exports and imports.

-Who fix the value of Indian Rupee against US dollar?
+Who fixes the value of Indian Rupee against US dollar?

-Also, understand that a high value for Indian currency means, the exchanged rate of Indian rupee against US dollar will be less.
-Or to explain with an example : Rs.40 against 1 US dollar means high value for Indian rupee when compared with Rs.70 against 1 US dollar.
+Also, understand that a high value for Indian currency means, the exchanged rate of the Indian rupee against US dollar will be less.
+Or to explain with an example: Rs.40 against 1 US dollar means high value for Indian rupee when compared with Rs.70 against 1 US dollar.